Super Bowl XXI: Broadcasting

 This was the first NFL game to be broadcast in Dolby Surround sound and in stereo.

 Nationally on radio, the game was carried over the NBC Radio Network.
 Don Criqui served as play-by-play with Bob Trumpy his color commentator.
 This was the last Super Bowl called by Criqui, as NBC Radio lost NFL rights following the season and he returned to his secondary play-by-play role on NBC television.
 Trumpy would call two more Super Bowls for NBC television (Super Bowl XXVII and Super Bowl XXVIII) as part of the network's No. 1 broadcast team.
-In the teams' local markets, the game was carried on WNEW-AM in New York City with Jim Gordon and Dick Lynch and KOA-AM in Denver, Colorado, with Bob Martin and Larry Zimmer.
+In the teams' local markets, the game was carried on WNEW-AM in New York City with Jim Gordon and Dick Lynch and KOA-AM in Denver, Colorado (and much of the western and central United States thanks to KOA's 50,000-watt clear channel signal), with Bob Martin and Larry Zimmer.

 The game was also broadcast in Canada on CTV and in the United Kingdom on Channel 4.
 The latter had commentary by Frank Gifford, John Smith and Don Shula.
 This was also the first Super Bowl to be telecast on commercial television in Asia, as the GMA Network in the Philippines aired its first Super Bowl.
 This game also marked the first Super Bowl to be broadcast live in Rome.

 Super Bowl XXI is featured in NFL's Greatest Games under the title Land of the Giants and was narrated by John Doremus.